1. Galatians 1:6–10 (ESV)

 6 I am astonished that you are so quickly deserting him who called you in the grace of Christ and are turning to a different gospel

 Reflecting on what Paul says, we must recognize the black and white nature of the gospel.
-When it comes to the good news about Jesus, we are not dealing with preferences and we are not indulging a hobby.
-We are talking about truth from God, truth that has eternal consequences for those who believe and those who do not.
-This is not truth that can be played with or tampered.
+When it comes to the good news of Jesus, we are not dealing with preferences, neither are we indulging in a hobby.
+We are talking about the truth from God—truth that has eternal consequences for those who believe and those who do not.
+This is not truth that can be played or tampered with.
 It must be preserved, it must be protected, it must be clearly proclaimed.

-On the topic of confession and preaching, it goes without saying that we need to be very circumspect about whom we listen to.
-As Paul will confirm in the book of Romans, the Gospel alone has the power to save (Romans 1:16)—the implication being that we must listen to those who preach the gospel.
-Ministers who been trained and vetted by a true church are much more likely to fall into this category than self-appointed preachers or the leaders of a mega church.
+On the topic of confession and preaching, it goes without saying that we need to be very circumspect about who we listen to.
+As Paul will confirm in the book of Romans, the gospel alone has the power to save (Romans 1:16)—the implication being that we must listen to those who preach the gospel.
+Ministers who had been trained and vetted by a true church are much more likely to fall into this category than self-appointed preachers or leaders of megachurches.
 When reading books, we are also wise to consider an author’s church background before we allow him or her to influence our mind.
-This is also one of the reasons why we should be careful to guard the pulpit.
+This is also one of the reasons that we should be careful to guard the pulpit.
 Those who come to preach in the church must be those who share our confession in all its parts, and also someone who has been tested and vetted.
-If someone is still being trained for ministry, it is better to have him write a sermon together with a more experienced minister or to preach a sermon that has been written by a faithful minister rather than his own sermon.
+If someone is still being trained for ministry, it is better to have him write a sermon together with a more experienced minister or have him preach a sermon that has been written by a faithful minister rather than have him write his own sermon.
 Such a practice might seem restrictive and limiting, but it is necessary if we want to hold fast to the gospel.
 It is not a foolproof means of avoiding error, but a wise practice.